shyampurk/dogtracker/AppUI/README.md

-# DogTracker Application
+# DogTracker UI Application

-To run the client application , perform the following steps
+To run the client UI application , perform the following steps

 ## PREREQUISITES :

+You will need PubNub, MapBox and IBM Object Storage API credentials for running the UI app.

-To get PubNub Keys , login to your pubnub account and click create a new app and get the keyset for the following application.
+To get PubNub Keys , login to your pubnub account and click create a new app and get the keyset for this application.

         https://admin.pubnub.com/#/login

-To get Mapbox Access Token , login to your mapbox account and select myaccess tokens link and click create new token.
+To get Mapbox Access Token , login to your mapbox account and select myaccess tokens link and click "create new token".

         https://www.mapbox.com/studio/account/tokens/